 My father taught me most of life’s important lessons and his spirit infuses every conscious word I say, everything I do, and fundamentally who I am.
 Many years ago now, I suffered the demise of a seventeen-year marriage around which my life once revolved—yet another [‘f***ing growth’] opportunity to either stay trapped inside my misery, grief and anxiety, or discover some freedom right in the middle of it; so I dove; into some deep, dark, sad, lonely and restless places, not always with patience, compassion or understanding, but I did relearn to do so with awareness and curiosity and an intention of rediscovering my own ‘loveliness.’
 Family, says Jack Kornfield, is the mirror in which all our wounds, as well as our blind spots, get magnified.
-Family, it turns out, can mean quite literally The Family; it can also mean our community; our circle of friends; the family of muscles and bones and connective tissues and cellular memories that make up the realm of our very human body.
-And so too can our yoga mat become a test tube of sorts, a place of experimentation where our practice becomes the research for experiencing whatever it is we are experiencing.
-Perhaps this research shall reveal to us the very causes of our suffering and in so doing the sources of our happiness too.
+Family, it turns out, can mean quite literally THE (tribal) family; it can also mean our community; our circle of friends; the family of muscles and bones and connective tissues and cellular memories that make up the realm of our very human body.
+And so too can our yoga mat become a test tube of sorts, a place of experimentation in discernment and discriminating wisdom, where our practice becomes the research for experiencing whatever it is we are experiencing.
+I know, from personal experiential research, that the yoga practice not only reveals to us the very sources of our suffering, but frees up the roots of our happiness too.

 So, if you don’t have a yoga mat, I will lend you mine.
 If you don’t have a place to practice, I invite you to join our sweet community.
 And if you don’t know much about yoga and are curious, I would be delighted to share with you the little but precious I know.
 Learn more about my personal story through BostonVoyager.
 Shanti, Nicole.